nrfconnect/sdk-nrfxlib/softdevice_controller/limitations.rst

 DRGN-15989: In some cases, the SDC can connect to the peer it is already connected to To prevent this, the application can remove the already connected peer from the Filter Accept List, or from the Resolving List, or not use that peer's address in Create Connection command.

+DRGN-17724: The AoA transmitter is not supported in LLPM-mode The AoA transmitter can show unspecified behavior when being used in LLPM-mode.